Program Overview

 WHAT IS A HISTORY DEGREE?

 We’ve all heard the phrase in some form before.
 How does the past inform our present and our future?
 And how do contemporary issues change how we view the past?
-We study history to make sense of the present and help ensure a better future.
+History majors study to make sense of the present and help ensure a better future.
 A history degree prepares students for lives of purpose through the study of people, places and civilizations around the world and across the ages.

-Why study history at Furman?
+Why choose a history major at Furman?

 With 13 faculty members, the Furman history department delivers extraordinary coverage of world history.
 In classes that are small by design, sharpen your historical context skills while synthesizing information to build and deliver a persuasive argument.
 The department also offers special two credit-hour courses based on contemporary topics of the day – including epidemics, high-seas pirates, regimes and dictators.
 Plan a visit to Furman’s beautiful campus or start your application today.